pangenome/pggb/README.md

 It uses three phases:

-1. _[edyeet](https://github.com/ekg/edyeet) or [wfmash](https://github.com/ekg/wfmash)_: (*alignment*) -- They are probabilistic mash-map mappers.
-Both use mashmap to obtain approximate mappings, and then apply a [wavefront-guided global alignment algorithm for long sequences](https://github.com/ekg/wflign) to derive an alignment for each mapping.
-Their base-level alignment algorithm is different: edyeet is an [edit-distance](https://github.com/Martinsos/edlib) based mapper, meanwhile wfmash uses the [wavefront alignment algorithm](https://github.com/smarco/WFA).
-These mappers are used to scaffold the pangenome, using genome segments of a given length with a specified maximum level of sequence divergence.
+1. _[wfmash](https://github.com/ekg/wfmash)_: (*alignment*) -- `wfmash` is a probabilistic mash-map mapper.
+It uses mashmap to obtain approximate mappings, and then applies a [wavefront-guided global alignment algorithm for long sequences](https://github.com/ekg/wflign) to derive an alignment for each mapping.  `wfmash` uses the [wavefront alignment algorithm](https://github.com/smarco/WFA) for base-level alignment.
+This mapper is used to scaffold the pangenome, using genome segments of a given length with a specified maximum level of sequence divergence.
 All segments in the input are mapped to all others.
 This step yields alignments represented in the [PAF](https://github.com/lh3/miniasm/blob/master/PAF.md) output format, with cigars describing their base-exact alignment.